-The following table provides summary statistics for permanent job vacancies advertised in Swindon with a requirement for Microsoft PowerPoint skills.
-Included is a benchmarking guide to the salaries offered in vacancies that have cited Microsoft PowerPoint over the 6 months to 18 March 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for permanent job vacancies advertised in Swindon requiring Microsoft PowerPoint skills.
+It includes a benchmarking guide to the annual salaries offered in vacancies that cited Microsoft PowerPoint over the 6 months leading up to 4 May 2025, comparing them to the same period in the previous two years.

-Microsoft PowerPoint is in the Software Applications category.
-The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in Swindon with a requirement for software application skills.
+Microsoft PowerPoint falls under the Software Applications category.
+For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring software application skills in Swindon.

 Permanent vacancies with a requirement for software application skills